 Using a plumber’s putty knife can help you make this job a little easier.

-Then install the part.
-You may see some putty overflow around the edges when you tighten it.
+Then, install the part.
+When you tighten it, you may see some putty overflow around the edges.
 This is what you want.
 Just easily remove and wipe away any excess.

 How to Remove Plumber’s Putty

-If you want to know how to easily remove plumbers’ putty, doing it the right way the first time can save you a lot of time and mess.
+If you want to know how to remove plumbers’ putty easily, doing it the right way the first time can save you a lot of time and mess.

 One of the reasons that plumber’s putty is so popular is that it is easy to remove.
 Because it is not adhesive, it can come off parts much more accessible than some alternatives, such as silicone.

-After it’s dry, all you need to do is press down on a plumbing joint.
+After it’s dry, press down on a plumbing joint.
 This should crack the putty, and you can remove the dried plumber’s putty.
-Then you can chip off any excess putty or remaining putty with a putty knife.
+Then, you can chip off any excess or remaining putty with a putty knife.

-Don’t forget to clean your hardened putty residue.
+Remember to clean your hardened putty residue.
 A mineral spirit, paint thinner, or kitchen scrubber should do the trick.
-If you have trouble removing some extremely stubborn putty, sometimes the heat can help.
-You can use a heat gun or a hairdryer to direct some heat to the surface.
+If you have trouble removing some extremely stubborn putty, sometimes heat can help.
+You can use a heat gun or a hairdryer to direct heat to the surface.
 This should soften the putty and make it easier to remove.

-You may see a ring of linseed oil left behind after this.
-This is easy to remove as well.
+After this, you may see a ring of linseed oil left behind.
+This is also easy to remove.
 If scraping it off is ineffective, wash it off with soap and water.
-If that doesn’t do the trick, you could try mineral spirit or paint thinner.
+If that doesn’t trick, try mineral spirit or paint thinner.
 Wipe vigorously with a rag or cloth.

 That’s the easy way to remove a plumber’s putty or silicone sealant using the easiest method.